 Student School Engagement Scale/Questionnaire with a Cronbach’s alpha of .74-.86 (SEQ, Dornbucsh & Steinberg, 1990);

-Self-efficacy survey
+Self-efficacy for self-regulated learning

 Self-efficacy survey SELF, adapted from Zimmerman & Kitsantas, 2007)

-Observation
+Observation about

 The Behavioral Observation of Students in Schools (BOSS) will be used to collect observational data on engagement using five categories: active engagement, passive engagement, off-task motor, off-task verbal, and off-task passive.
 BOSS has an interrater reliability of .90–1.00 and is validated by construct and criterion related.
 Interviews will be recorded and the data transcribed for coding.